 The internet has led newspapers, corporations and non-profit agencies to create websites that dispense news and information 24 hours a day, seven days a week, and these agencies need people who can write efficiently in that style.
 This makes clear, concise, accurate writing - the basis of all news reporting - more important than ever.
 In fundamentals of news reporting, students will learn to identify news, write effective summaries of the information, structure stories well, conduct research, and identify sources of reliable facts and informed opinions.
 Students will write about their surrounding communities: the University, Oakland, the city of Pittsburgh.
 The course will also include lectures and discussions about media law and ethics.

-Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGCMP 0020 or permission of instructor Course Attributes: Writing Requirement Course

 ENGWRT 0650 - READINGS IN JOURNALISM